-Thank you for your March 23, 2025, response to PETA U.S. and PETA Australia's letter dated March 6, 2025, 1.2 regarding a strangulation and traumatic brain injury (TBI) experiment on rats at Monash University that purportedly attempted to examine human health issues of intimate partner violence (IPV).
-We're disappointed that you did not answer our specific scientific and ethical critiques of the experiment.
-You cited various regulations and codes of practice along with entities that enforce them, but this does not equate to compliance and further diminishes confidence in the experiment's validity.
+Thank you for your April 1, 2025,1 response to PETA U.S. and PETA Australia's letter dated March 6, 2025,2 regarding a strangulation and traumatic brain injury (TBI) experiment on rats at Monash University that purportedly attempted to examine human health issues of intimate partner violence (IPV).3 We look forward to learning the result of Animal Welfare Victoria's investigation into our concerns.

-We're also disturbed to learn from Animal-Free Science Advocacy in Australia that despite the widespread criticism that Monash University received after the publication of this rat strangulation and TBI experiment, ^{4,5} another faculty cohort at Monash conducted a subsequent cruel strangulation and TBI experiment on pregnant female rats and their juvenile offspring, 6 including subjecting them to a modified version of the widely discredited Forced Swim Test (FST).
+We're also disturbed to learn from Animal-Free Science Advocacy in Australia that despite the widespread criticism that Monash University received after the publication of this rat strangulation and TBI experiment another faculty cohort at Monash conducted a subsequent cruel strangulation and TBI experiment on pregnant female rats and their juvenile offspring, 4,5,6 including subjecting them to a modified version of the widely discredited Forced Swim Test (FST).